 Role of AquaTT in COLUMBUS:

 AquaTT is the Strategic and Operational Leader (SOL) as well as the Project Manager of the COLUMBUS project.
 It is responsible for ensuring the efficient and effective undertaking of the COLUMBUS project including all technical and administrative tasks.
 The SOL will also provide the strategic outlook required for the COLUMBUS project to initiate change, innovate and respond to current and future knowledge needs in the marine and maritime sectors.
 In addition, AquaTT are Work Package Leader for Work Package 1 "Coordination and Project Management", Work Package 2 "Methodology" and Work Package 8 "COLUMBUS Legacy".
-AquaTT is also providing support to the Competence Node for Aquaculture.
-It is participating across the rest of the project in Work Package 2 to 6.
+AquaTT is also leading the Competence Node on Marine Biological Resources and providing support to the Competence Node for Aquaculture.
+It is participating across the rest of the project in Work Package 3 to 7.